 4.6 Robustness Checks

-Finally, as discussed earlier, we use the average of our revised daily lockdown stringency measure for the 30 days before the interview as a consistency check on our main specifications using indicator variables for lockdowns.
+Finally, as discussed earlier, we use the average of our revised daily lockdown stringency measure for the 30 days before the interview as a consistency check on our main specifications that uses indicator variables for lockdowns.
 The results are presented in Appendix Table A4.
 Stronger stringency leads to significant increases in all food insecurity variables.
 During the first round, the average measure of the stringency index is 77, while the index in the non-lockdown rounds (rounds 3 through 6) is 47.
 Therefore, the point estimates imply that “any food insecurity” increased by 15 percentage points when comparing the first lockdown to the periods with no lockdown.

 One downside of the stringency measure is that it does not capture the extent to which the policies were enforced.
-Therefore, we also use Google mobility data on the amount of time individuals spend at their residences.
+Therefore, we also use Google mobility data on individuals' time at their residences.
 The results are presented in Appendix Table A5.
-As mentioned above, the third round looks almost identical to the second in terms of the stringency measure, but the mobility measure was down to 5 percent above the baseline at the end of the second survey window.
-As for the stringency measure, the mobility measure suggests significant increases in food insecurity due to the lockdowns.
-For example, taking 10% above the baseline as the non-lockdown periods suggests a 30 percentage points increase in any food insecurity due to the first lockdown.
+The mobility measure also suggests significant increases in food insecurity due to the lockdowns.
+For example, the difference between the non-lockdown periods and the first lockdown periods in time spent at residences implies a 30 percentage points increase in any food insecurity due to the first lockdown.
+[I did not understand this interpretation from looking at the results].

 5. Conclusion

-Using country-wide panel data with a household fixed-effect model, we examine the impact of two Covid-19 lockdowns in Uganda on food insecurity.
+Using country-wide panel data with a household fixed-effects model, we examine the impact of two Covid-19 lockdowns in Uganda on food insecurity.
 Food insecurity increased substantially during the first lockdown, with the relative effects largest for the worst types of food insecurity.
-The first lockdown also had a significant medium-term impact on food insecurity.
-The medium-term impact was even higher following the second lockdown, as a drought compounded the negative effect of the lockdown.
+The first lockdown also had a significant medium-run impact on food insecurity.
+The medium-run impact was even higher following the second lockdown, as a drought compounded the negative effect of the lockdown.

 There were significant decreases in paid work and earned income.
 However, agricultural households were better able to continue working during the first lockdown than non-agricultural households.
 Consequently, their food security outcomes were better as well.